 Too often, we get inquiries from people who have made the mistake of minimizing the importance of a citation for illegal drug possession.
 We get phone calls after the fact — when the caller has been refused a job offer or federal financial aid, or has been arrested on a second drug offense and is facing much more serious penalties.

-Fight Back Against Drug Possession Charges
+Drug Possession Charges in New Jersey

 At the criminal defense law office of Brickfield & Donahue, Mr. Brickfield and Mr. Donahue are both former criminal prosecutors with decades' of experience working in New Jersey's criminal courts.
 We have extensive experience handling serious criminal cases in and around Bergen County, and we believe in using independent investigation and strategic analysis to build strong defenses on behalf of our clients.